chrryAI/vex/apps/extension/STORE_DESCRIPTION.md

 • True data deletion when you delete conversations
 • No hidden fees or surprise charges

-**Why install Vex?** Stop switching between tabs and apps.
-Get instant AI assistance right in your sidebar while you browse, research, and work.
-Whether you're a student, professional, or team lead, Vex helps you stay focused and productive.
+**Why install Chrry?** Stop switching between tabs and apps.
+Get instant access to specialized AI apps right in your sidebar while you browse, research, and work.
+Whether you're a student, professional, or team lead, Chrry helps you stay focused and productive.

 Start with guest access - no account required.
 Upgrade anytime for unlimited features.